nnmp020395/MLOps_ClassifiImage/README.md

 ![Global scheme](./images/global_scheme.png)

 Airflow orchestrates the pipeline for the download and storage of the database, training and serving of the model and retraining when new images are available.
 Monotoring of training is available through MlFlow.
 The classifier can be accessed via an API and via a Streamlit interface.
 New images uploaded to Streamlit are stored for further retraining of the model.
-Prometheus along with Grafana are used for the monitoring of the API use.
-Deployment is set up on a Kubernetes cluster using Helm Charts.
+Prometheus along with Grafana are used for the monitoring of the API use and Streamlit interactions.
+Deployment is set up on a Kubernetes cluster using Helm Charts (see part 10.)

 ## 2. Quick setup

-Start by cloning the repositery
+Start by cloning this repositery
 ```bash
 git clone https://github.com/nnmp020395/MLOps_ClassifiImage
 ```